-Which network setup fits your threat profile?
+Which network setup fits your profile?

-Which network setup fits your threat profile?
+Which network setup fits your profile?

 Your router is the door to your network.
 Everything you do at home or in the office — browsing, banking, storing crypto, working — passes through it.
 Yet most people spend more attention on the lock on their front door than on their network security.